 --watchflag in the Vitest options field.

-You can also add other Vitest options, see the Vitest official website for details.
+You can also add other Vitest options.
+For more information, refer to the Vitest official website.

 In the Node options field, type the Node.js-specific command-line options to be passed to the Node.js executable file.
 The acceptable options are:

 This mode requires that the register.js file, which is a part of the

 Select the Vitest run/debug configuration from the list of configurations and click in the list or on the toolbar.